Skip to content

 This standardization helps solve a fundamental challenge: Publishers and vendors often rely on dozens or even hundreds of partners in programmatic advertising.
 Without a common protocol, ensuring that each partner receives and respects user consent would be almost impossible.

-The IAB TCF has evolved from v1.1 to v2.0 and now to v2.2.
+The IAB TCF has evolved from v1.1 to v2.0 and now to v2.3.
+The deadline to comply with v2.3 requirements is February 28, 2026.
 Each iteration addresses regulatory developments, industry feedback, and enforcement actions by data protection authorities.

-The TCF v2.2 complements in-app solutions for app publishers.
-Learn more about best practices for mobile app consent to see how the TCF v2.2 works with app consent banners.
+The TCF v2.3 complements in-app solutions for app publishers.
+Learn more about best practices for mobile app consent to see how the TCF v2.3 works with app consent banners.

-The IAB’s TCF v2.2 is the latest set of Transparency and Consent Framework (TCF) changes and guidelines as of 2023.
+The IAB’s TCF v2.3 is the latest set of Transparency and Consent Framework (TCF) changes and guidelines as of 2026.
 The Framework enhances transparency and customer control over personal data processing by publishers and advertisers in the digital advertising ecosystem.
-This version has brought significant new requirements.
+Version v2.2 brought significant new requirements, and v2.3 tightens up requirements and usage for Disclosed Vendors.

 The technology landscape changes even faster than the regulatory one, so there have been a number of versions of the TCF since it first came out in 2018.